What Happens When You Run Out of Diesel Exhaust Fluid?

 The Environmental Protection Agency requires that trucks made after 2010 use a diesel exhaust fluid, or DEF, which essentially purifies the emissions until they’re harmless.
 The EPA devised a way to ensure compliance, too.
 If your DEF runs dry, your truck nearly grinds to a halt.

 Seriously?
 Yes.
 Your truck’s dashboard will give you plenty of warning when your DEF is getting too low.
 You’ll see an amber warning light go off if it dips below 10 percent.
 Then, as a gentle reminder, at 5 percent the light starts flashing.
 After that, the system tries to get your attention at 2.5 percent with a solid warning light.
-When the DEF runs out, the light turns red.
+When the diesel exhaust fluid runs out, the light turns red.
 It won’t step your rig from moving, but it will bust you down to 5 miles per hour, which is not an enjoyable experience on the highway.
+This is one of the reasons why ignoring signals is a big mistake when driving a diesel truck.

 How It Works